DLO Energy Resources Group: History

+Acquisition

 The company announced the acquisition of Conco Energy Solutions in July 2021, becoming a level 1 BBBEE contributor and expanding its expertise in the EPC and O&M sector.
 Following the acquisition, the company also announced it will rebrand to DLO Energy Solutions.

 Operations

 The company currently oversees two renewable energy projects in South Africa.
 Both projects were won under round 3 of South Africa’s Renewable Energy Independent Power Producer Programme with multiple others in development, including an off-grid solar PV plant in Northern Nigeria.